 - Next select the unallocated entry, right mouse click and select New

 - From the Create New Partition Window that appears;

 1. If your Ubuntu/Mint ISO version is 20+ use writable for the label, otherwise type casper-rw

 - Now click the Checkmark to Apply all operations

 - Once the pending operations have completed, simply close the Window and restart Booting from your Flash Drive

-If all went well, you should now be running your Ubuntu or Ubuntu based Live Distro from your Flash Drive that now uses a second ext2 partition for storing your changes.
+If all went well, you should now be running your Ubuntu or Ubuntu based Live Distro from your Flash Drive that now uses a second ext2, ext3, or ext4 partition instead of a file for storing your changes.